Tuple Alternative: Hopp

 Hopp is a remote pair programming tool crafted to deliver the smooth, low-latency experience developers need to collaborate effectively, no matter where they are.
 Whether you're debugging, brainstorming, or coding together, Hopp ensures seamless collaboration that feels as natural as working side-by-side.

-Hopp is built on top of LiveKit and aims to democratize access to high-quality remote pair programming.
-With plans to become open-source after the closed beta, Hopp will empower teams with the flexibility to self-host for free or significantly reduce costs by leveraging their own LiveKit API keys.
+As of late August, we are also open-source on GitHub!
+This aligns with out goals to democratize access to high-quality remote pair programming.
+We want Hopp to empower teams with the flexibility to self-host for free or significantly reduce costs by leveraging their own LiveKit API keys (BYOK).

 What are the Best Alternatives to Tuple in 2025?#